Linda-Ikechukwu/Personal-Site/src/blog/posts/email-newsletter-subscription-for-gatsby-using-convertkit/email-newsletter-subscription-for-gatsby-using-convertkit.md

 *P.S: This should be done on a live site not on localhost.*

 You can also make changes to the contents of the confirmation email, tweak other settings for your form, and create an email template for your broadcasts.

 I’m hoping you’ll figure your way around.
-If you have any further questions, ask away in the comment section.
+If you have any further questions, ask away in the comment section or hit me up on <a target="blank" class="inline-link" href="https://twitter.com/_MsLinda?">twitter</a>

 Now go on and build something great!